Former Tennessee Inmate Sentenced To 92 Months In Prison For Filing False Tax Claims For Prison Inmates

-During a plea hearing on February 28, 2011, Johnson admitted that, from February of 2006 through January of 2007, while incarcerated by the Tennessee Department of Correction, he conspired with others to defraud the United States by submitting false tax returns that claimed refunds on behalf of other inmates.
-To execute the scheme, Johnson collected social security numbers from other inmates and recruited other inmates to collect social security numbers for him.
-Johnson and his co-conspirators then used those social security numbers to file false income tax forms with the IRS, in the names of inmates, claiming refunds to which the inmates were not entitled.
+During a plea hearing on Feb.
+28, 2011, Johnson admitted that, from February 2006 through January 2007, while incarcerated by the Tennessee Department of Correction, he conspired with others to defraud the United States by submitting false tax returns that claimed refunds on behalf of other inmates.
+To execute the scheme, Johnson collected Social Security numbers from other inmates and recruited other inmates to collect Social Security numbers for him.
+Johnson and his co-conspirators then used those Social Security numbers to file false income tax forms with the Internal Revenue Service (IRS), in the names of inmates, claiming refunds to which the inmates were not entitled.

-The government presented evidence at sentencing that, as a result of the scheme, Johnson and his co-conspirators collected approximately 87 United States Treasury checks totaling approximately $57,880.
+The government presented evidence at sentencing that, as a result of the scheme, Johnson and his co-conspirators collected approximately 87 U.S. Treasury checks totaling approximately $57,880.

-The case was investigated by the IRS, Criminal Investigation Division.
-Tax Division trial attorneys Michelle M. Petersen and Kathryn B. Ward represented the government.
+The case was investigated by the IRS – Criminal Investigation.
+Tax Division Trial Attorneys Michelle M. Petersen and Kathryn B. Ward represented the government.